kshedden/case_studies/methods/writing-tips.md

 - To make the writing more realistic, do not refer to our class as such, or to prior assignments.

+- Aim to write in a "declarative" rather than an "imperative" style.
+This means that you focus on telling us what you aim to obtain in your analysis, not the steps that you followed to obtain it.
+As a basic example, instead of writing "first we subtracted the mean, then we subtracted the variance", instead write "we linearly transformed the data to have mean zero and unit variance".

 # Analysis

 - Avoid over-summarization of data.
 In most cases, if you report a statistic